 If a pupil falls ill while in a school lesson they should immediately tell the member of staff in charge, who will assess the situation and decide the best course of action.
 Pupils who are clearly in pain, are distressed, or are injured will never be required to go to the school office unaccompanied.
-An available first aider will administer the appropriate first aid, and parents will be called to pick up their child if they are too unwell to complete the rest of the school day.
+An available first aider will administer the appropriate first aid and a member of SLT will be informed.
+A member of SLT will make the decision to call parents to pick up if they are too unwell to complete the rest of the school day.
 If a parent or carer is unable to get to the school to pick up the child, the child will remain in class or with a member of staff until they are able to get there at the end of the school day or arrange for another family member or carer to collect them.
 If a child who is sent home early is still too unwell to attend school the next day, parents should follow the procedure outlined under the subheading below.
 The school aims to reduce the risk of a spread of infection or illness and asks parents to keep their child at home where there is risk.